 - 1. Extract the compressed file.
-It contains two folders: - elasticsearch: Contains the self-contained, single-node Siren Enhanced Elasticsearch cluster. - siren-investigate: Contains the Siren frontend application accessed through a Web browser. - Double-click start.bat and wait for both Elasticsearch and Siren Investigate to load. - When the installation is complete, open a Web browser and go to http://localhost:5606.
+It contains two folders: - elasticsearch: Contains the self-contained, single-node Siren Enhanced Elasticsearch cluster. - siren-investigate: Contains the Siren frontend application accessed through a Web browser. - 2.
+Double-click start.bat and wait for both Elasticsearch and Siren Investigate to load. - 3.
+When the installation is complete, in a browser open http://localhost:5606.